Prabha93/CodingTask/README.md

 At this stage I know I need a concept of a Deck, Cards and a Shuffle function.

 How would you setup your new solution and why?
+--> New solution to maintain transparency with current project and others.
+--> Will help to debug the separately and easily

 - Show me your initial to do list with some reasoning, for example:
   - Development environment setup